 This week I met Sr. Monique Bourget of the Institute of St. Marcellina (marcelline.org).
 She is the first of many Perspectives interviews that I hope to do for the Year for Consecrated Life (which Pope Francis has declared 2015 to be).
 During the interview Sr. Monique said that as she was feeling the “call” as a young 18-year old while doing missionary work in Guatemala, she had to come to a place of surrender.
 She had to trust God.
 If God wants you to do something, then you have to trust.
 But in order to have that kind of trust, you have to have a relationship with God.
 Prayer is key.**

-Last week we heard the Mark’s description of the Baptism of Christ (Mark 1:7-11).
+Last week the Gospel at Mass was Mark’s description of the Baptism of Christ (Mark 1:7-11).
 We can say that Jesus’ baptism was his “call” moment.
 He literally heard the voice of God saying, “You are my beloved.”
 His baptism was the beginning of his ministry.
 In the same way, everyone gets called by God.
 Isaiah got the call.
 So did Paul.
 This weekend (Second Sunday in Ordinary Time) we will hear John’s version of the Call of James, John, Peter and Andrew.
 The first reading is the Call of Samuel.

 Are you thinking there’s something wrong with you because you have not heard the Call?
 I think the problem is that, either we don’t think we’re going to get called- we think that it’s only for prophets and apostles and saints – and so we’re not expecting the call.
 Or, even if we think that we may get the call, we don’t know how to recognize it, ‘cause we’re looking for something else; expecting something else.
 But the “call” stories from Scripture give us a few clues that will help us recognize the call when it comes.